I’ve just returned from Iona where I led 10 pilgrims around the Sacred Isle so often referred to as a “thin place.”

 You can use prayers collected specifically for prayer beads or develop your own from your favorite Psalms, quotes, hymns, and passages of Scripture.
-Download a PDF of four prayers created to be used with prayer beads when you subscribe to receive updates from A Sacred Journey or purchase a set of five pocket-sized prayer bead prayer cards in the Journey Shop.
+Download a PDF of four prayers created to be used with prayer beads on the resources page or purchase pocket-sized prayer bead prayer cards in the Journey Shop.

 Don’t have your own set of prayer beads?
 Start with a beaded necklace or bracelet that you have at home.
 While having different types of beads to represent the different parts of each prayer is valuable, just moving your fingers from one bead to the next can still help facilitate the meditative somatic state that so many prayer bead practitioners have come to love.

 You can also purchase your own set of prayer beads from The Journey Shop.
 Each set in the Journey Shop is designed to be worn on your wrist so your prayers can accompany you throughout your day.
 The limited edition set inspired by Iona is only available during the season of Lent and stock is running low!

 Bead One, Pray Too: A Guide to Making and Using Prayer Beads by Kimberly Winston

 A Bead and a Prayer: A Beginner’s Guide to Protestant Prayer Beads by Kristen E. Vincent

 Another Bead, Another Prayer: Devotions to Use with Protestant Prayer Beads by Kristen E. Vincent